omerbozbulut/Clima/README.md

 # Clima
-dark-mode enabled weather app.
+Dark-mode enabled weather app.
 You'll be able to check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.

-## what did i use:
+## What did i use:

 - Weather API connection
 - Using CoreLocation to get data